 The exception applies to permits that have been issued on or after August 1, 2013.

-Now, before anyone like Barack Hussein Obama Soetoro Sobarkah tells you that this means such people who have the permits are not, let’s make it abundantly clear that those with permits have already been put through a NICS background check in order to obtain their permit.
+Now, before anyone like Barack Hussein Obama Soetoro Sobarkah tells you that this means such people who have the permits are not being put through a background check, let’s make it abundantly clear that those with permits have already been put through a NICS background check in order to obtain their permit.

 In fact, according to the ATF letter, “…the Brady Act contains exceptions to the NICS check requirement, including an exception for holders of certain State permits to possess, carry, or acquire firearms.
 The law and implementing regulations provide that permits issued within the past 5 years may qualify as alternatives to the NICS check if certain other requirements are satisfied.
 Most importantly, the authority issuing the permit must conduct a NICS background check and must deny a permit to anyone prohibited from possessing firearms under Federal, State, or local law.”